2019/2020 Competency-Based Task/Competency List for Auto Body Technology I (8676/36 weeks, 140 hours)

 Preparing for Non-Structural Analysis and Damage Repair

-- Remove and replace exterior trim and moldings.
+- Inspect, remove, label, store, and reinstall exterior trim and moldings.

-- Remove and replace interior trim and components.
+- Inspect, remove, label, store, and reinstall interior trim and components.

-- Remove and replace non-structural body panels and components that may interfere with or be damaged during repair.
+- Inspect, remove, label, store, and reinstall body panels and components that may interfere with or be damaged during repair.

-- Remove and replace all vehicle mechanical and electrical components that may interfere with or be damaged during repair.
+- Inspect, remove, protect, label, store, and reinstall vehicle mechanical and electrical components that may interfere with or be damaged during repair.

-- Protect panels, glass, and parts adjacent to the repair area.
+- Protect panels, glass, interior parts, and other vehicles adjacent to the repair area.

-- Remove corrosion protection, undercoatings, sealers, and other protective coatings necessary to perform repairs.
+- Remove corrosion protection, undercoating, sealers, and other protective coatings, as necessary, to perform repairs.

-- Remove and replace repairable composites and other components that are recommended for off-vehicle repair.
+- Inspect, remove, and reinstall repairable plastics and other components for off-vehicle repair.

-- Demonstrate safe use and operation of tools common to the collision repair industry.
+- Demonstrate the safe use and operation of tools common to the collision repair industry.

 - Explain vehicle parts, assemblies, and fasteners used in the collision repair industry.